How to submit a donation

 Donated through the Australian Government's Cultural Gifts Program in memory of [name].

 If items are removed from a collection, this should be done in accordance with the institution's deaccessioning policy.
-Gifts under the Program should not be returned to the donor as the donor has already received the benefit of the tax deduction for the gift.
+Donations under the Program should not be returned to the donor as the donor has already received the benefit of the tax deduction for the gift.